RavenousLegs

 Scuba Diving in Kalpeni Island, Lakshadweep

-I then went kayaking in the middle of the lagoons and snorkelled there for an hour.
-I was happy like a kid to have discovered a new sport for myself.
+I then embarked on a kayaking adventure in the middle of the lagoons, where I spent an hour snorkeling.
+It was an exhilarating experience, and I couldn’t help but feel like a kid discovering a new sport for myself.

 Kayaking in Kalpeni Island, Lakshadweep